Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Nucleosynthesis calculations with SkyNet

 The modified triple-$\alpha$ rate was implemented using the publicly available code~\cite{triplealpha} from the authors of Ref.~\cite{Jin:2020}, with a number of further modifications, including the general-relativistic (GR) corrections and time-dependent neutrino luminosities, both as described above.
 The GR corrections are found to increase the entropy per baryon by about $\Delta S \sim 5$, which decreases seed production during stage I, as desired.

-The \texttt{Reaclib} issue is easy to state: any $^{92}$Nb made in \texttt{SkyNet} undergoes a $\beta$-decay $^{92}\text{Nb} \, \rightarrow \, ^{92}\text{Mo}$ on a timescale of $\mathcal{O}(100\,\text{s})$.
+The \texttt{Reaclib} issue is easy to state: any $^{92}$Nb made in \texttt{SkyNet} wasfound to undergo a $\beta$-decay $^{92}\text{Nb} \, \rightarrow \, ^{92}\text{Mo}$ on a timescale of $\mathcal{O}(100\,\text{s})$.
 This behavior is incorrect: this decay channel is strongly forbidden and is neither observed nor expected~\cite{Baglin:2012aio}.
-The bug drives any $^{92}$Nb produced back to $^{92}$Mo, thus unfortunately reinforcing the shielding argument.
-Instead, $^{92}$Nb was measured to decay to $^{92}$Zr by electron capture with a half-life of $\sim35$\,Myr~~\cite{MAKINO:1977,Nethaway:1978zz,Heinitz:2022}.
+The bug drives any $^{92}$Nb produced back to $^{92}$Mo, thus unfortunately reinforcing the shielding argument~\cite{Rauscher:2013}.
+Instead, $^{92}$Nb has been measured to decay to $^{92}$Zr by electron capture with a half-life of $\sim35$\,Myr~~\cite{MAKINO:1977,Nethaway:1978zz,Heinitz:2022}.
 The long-lived property makes $^{92}\text{Nb}$ a promising cosmochronometer~\cite{Lugaro:2016zuf,Haba:2021PNAS}, although the astrophysical conclusions drawn from these analyses should be reevaluated in view of the findings in the present paper.

-The issue is traced to the rate fitting coefficient $a_0$; changing it from -4.260150e+00 to -4.260150e+01 puts the decay half-life at its lower limit $\sim10^{11}$ yr~\cite{nucwallet}.
+The issue is traced to the rate fitting coefficient $a_0$; changing it from -4.260150e+00 to -4.260150e+01 puts the decay half-life for the $^{92}\text{Nb}$ to $^{92}\text{Mo}$ channel at its lower limit $\sim10^{11}$ yr~\cite{nucwallet}.
 We implement this correction, which is physically equivalent to setting the rate to zero.
-Additional fix in \texttt{SkyNet} involved modifying the normalization of the neutrino spectrum.
-This was necessary to reproduce the correct luminosities for the ``pinched" spectra used here.
+An additional fix in \texttt{SkyNet} involved modifying the normalization of the neutrino spectrum.
+This was necessary to reproduce the correct luminosities for the \lq\lq pinched\rq\rq\ spectra used here.

-In the results shown here, we used the density profiles from the outflow calculation as an input to \texttt{SkyNet} and permitted it to calculate the temperature using its internal self-heating subroutine.
+In the results shown in this paper, we used the density profiles from the outflow calculation as an input to \texttt{SkyNet} and permitted it to calculate the temperature using its internal self-heating subroutine.
 As a consistency check, we also ran calculations where both the \textit{density and temperature} profiles were provided as inputs to \texttt{SkyNet}.

 Each nucleosynthesis run commences at a temperature of 10\,GK ($\simeq 0.86$\,MeV), in conditions of nuclear statistical equilibrium (NSE). \texttt{SkyNet} tracks the nuclear abundance $Y_{A,Z}$ of each species using an NSE calculation until a temperature of 9\,GK is reached, following which it switches to a full network calculation.
 Figure~\ref{fig:evol} depicts the radial evolution of certain selected abundances, plotted as a function of the outflow temperature, for a particular snapshot of the $13\,M_\odot$ progenitor model.